Youmy001/apine-framework/README.md

 APIne Framework
 ================

-APIne is a simple to use modular MVC Framework ready for the IotT (Internet of the Things).
+APIne is a simple to use modular MVC Framework ready for the IoT (Internet of Things).
 It intends to be a general purpose framework and API providing session management, authentication, routing, and DAL abstraction without including useless tools.

 The most notable features include a conplete session manager (login, logout, registration and password restoration) with basic users and permissions and a database abstraction layer that prevents you to write every queries.